-The total budget for all funds for 2019-2020 is \$79.9 million.
-This includes a General Fund operating budget of \$51.8 million, a Special Revenue Funds budget of \$9.3 million, a Debt Service Funds budget of \$1.3 million, a Capital Projects Funds budget of \$9.3 million, and an Internal Services Funds budget of \$8.2 million.
+The total budget for all funds for 2021-2022 is \$115.4 million.
+This includes a General Fund operating budget of \$55.9 million, a Special Revenue Funds budget of \$10.7 million, a Debt Service Funds budget of \$1.3 million, a Capital Projects Funds budget of \$38.1 million, and an Internal Services Funds budget of \$9.4 million.

-The General Fund is utilized to budget for the majority of the District's daily operations.
+The General Fund is utilized to budget for the majority of the district's daily operations.
 Revenues for the General Fund are derived primarily from State allocations and local property tax levies.

 Special Revenue Funds account for grants received from Federal sources, including Title 1, Title 2, and IDEA.
-The 2019-2020 budget is \$4.5 million.
+As well as ESSER I, II & III.
+The 2021-2022 budget is \$4.9 million.

 The Special Revenue - Food Service Fund tracks food service operations.
 Revenues from the National School Lunch Program, provided by the Federal government, and additional student lunch fees, provide support for the school lunch program.
-The 2019-2020 budget is \$4.8 million.
+The 2021-2022 budget is \$5.8 million.

 The Capital Projects Funds are used to account for the acquisition, construction, renovation, and maintenance of buildings and equipment.
 The primary revenue source is property taxes.
+Also included for FY2021-22 is the second year of special facilities funding of \$24,832,328 for the new Chiefland Middle High School.